MAUVE Scores for Generative Models: Theory and Practice: Related Work

 \subsection{Divergence Measures for Text}

 Prior measures of similarity/divergence between machine text and human text come in three broad categories: (a) reference-based, (b) statistics-based, and (c) language modeling.

-\textit{Reference-based metrics} evaluate generated text with respect to a (small set of) reference text sample(s), rather than comparing full sequence distributions.
+\textit{Reference-based metrics} evaluate generated text by comparing it with a (small set of) reference text sample(s), rather than comparing distributions over full sequence.
 These include classical metrics for $n$-gram matching~\cite{papineni2002bleu,lin2004rouge,banerjee2005meteor}, which are designed to capture similarities in the surface form of the generated text and the human references, making them fundamentally ill-suited for open-ended generation.
 Moreover, it has been shown in \cite{novikova2017need} that these classical metrics only weakly agree with human judgments.

 More recent reference-based metrics are capable of comparisons in a high dimensional embedding space~\cite{shimanaka2018ruse,zhang2020bertscore,sellam2020bleurt,clark2019sentence}, thereby capturing distributional semantics beyond superficial $n$-gram statistics.
 For instance, Moverscore \cite{zhao2019moverscore} relies on the Word Mover's distance \cite{kusner2015word}, and is an instance of an optimal transport distance~\cite{villani2021topics}.
-It computes the minimum cost of transforming the generated text to the reference text, taking into account the Euclidean distance between vector representations of $n$-grams, as well as their document frequencies.
+Moverscore computes the minimum cost of transforming the generated text to the reference text, taking into account the Euclidean distance between vector representations of $n$-grams, as well as their document frequencies.
 The paradigm of reference-based metrics is useful for targeted generation tasks such as translation and summarization, where matching a set of references is paramount.
-It is, however, unsuitable for the open-ended generation task where there typically are several plausible continuations for each context and creative generations are desirable. \citet{chan2022distribution} consider distribution-aware reference-based metrics for conditional generation tasks to account for the diversity in the output space.
+However, this family of metrics is unsuitable for the open-ended generation task where there typically are several plausible continuations for each context and creative generations are desirable. \citet{chan2022distribution} consider distribution-aware reference-based metrics for conditional generation tasks to account for the diversity in the output space.

 \textit{Statistics-based metrics} compare the model distribution $Q$ with respect to the human distribution $P$ on the basis of some statistic $T(P)$ and $T(Q)$.
 Property-specific statistics such as the amount of repetition \citep{holtzman2019curious,welleck2020neural}, verifiability \citep{massarelli2019decoding}, or termination \citep{welleck2020consistency} are orthogonal to \mauve, which provides a summary of the overall gap between $P$ and $Q$ rather than focusing on an individual property.
 Another statistic is the generation perplexity \citep{fan2018heirarchical,holtzman2019curious}, which compares the perplexity of the model text $\xv \sim Q$ with that of human text $\xv' \sim P$ under an external model $R$.
 We find in \Cref{sec:experiments} that generation perplexity fails to correctly capture the effect of the decoding algorithm and the text length.
 Moreover, it can easily be fooled by an adversarial decoder that generates gibberish text that nevertheless has the right perplexity, as we show in \Cref{sec:expt:properties}.